ragizaki/ragizaki/README.md

 I'm a 3rd year Computer Science Student at the University of Waterloo, with a passion for Software Development and a growing interest in AI.
-Most recently interned as a Software Developer at <a href="https://www.empire.ca/">Empire Life</a>.
-Incoming Backend Developer at <a href="https://www.deliverect.com/en-ca">Deliverect</a>.
+Currently a Backend Developer Intern at <a href="https://www.deliverect.com/en-ca">Deliverect</a>.

 Seeking Summer 2024 SWE Internships!